-Individual public schools with elevated low socio-economic rates may use Title 1 funds to operate a school-wide program that upgrades the instructional program for the whole school.
+Individual public schools with elevated low socio-economic rates may use Title I funds to operate a school-wide program that upgrades the instructional program for the whole school.
 School-wide programs are based on effective means of improving student achievement and include strategies to support parent and family engagement.
-Title 1 offers a variety of services for participating schools, which may include: additional teachers and support staff, extra time for instruction, a variety of teaching methods and materials, smaller classes, and additional training and professional development for staff.
+Title I offers a variety of services for participating schools, which may include: additional teachers and support staff, tutoring services, a variety of teaching methods and materials, and additional training and professional development for staff.

 Parent and Family Engagement

 School-wide programs must ensure effective involvement of parents and support a partnership among the school, parents, and the community to improve academic achievement.
 Each school and District must provide various services and trainings as required by law.
 At a minimum the District and Title I schools must:

 Help parents understand the State’s academic standards, the State and local assessment standards, and how to work with educators to improve their child’s achievement

 Provide materials and training to help parents work with their child and support their academic growth, such as literacy and technology training

 Educate teachers, principals, and other staff, with the assistance of parents, in the value and utility of the contribution of parents and how to communicate with and work with parents as equal partners

 In so far as it is feasible, coordinate and integrate parent involvement programs and activities with other Federal, State, and local programs

 Provide information to families in a uniform format, and to the extent practicable, in a language parents can understand